valor-software/ngx-bootstrap/docs/getting-started/bootstrap.md

 </div>
 ```

-run the app in demo mode and ensure the dropdown button functions correctly.
+Run the app in demo mode and ensure the dropdown button functions correctly.